codio/site/source/docs/console/project-description.html.markdown

 tags: description
 ---

-The Console lists available projects for a user.
+The Dasboard lists available projects for a user.
 You can add a project description as shown below.

 ![Project Settings](/img/docs/console-screen.png)